Inculcating Curiosity

 In 2009, the Ciudad Real International Airport was completed with a $1.1b investment to serve passengers flying from the greater Madrid area.
 With the Madrid airport becoming increasingly busy, the Ciudad was supposed to ease the load by catering to the growing demand among airlines.

 In 2012, the management company filed for bankruptcy — the neighboring Madrid airport had expanded operating capacity, leaving airlines with no reason to operate out of Ciudad that was further away from the main city.
 The Ciudad Airport is one of many mega projects that were unsuccessful due to lapses in planning, research and feasibility assessments.
+And a lot of these lapses were driven by organizations in which a lack of curiosity was an endemic problem.

 • Championing the Naysayers — In large teams, naysayers play an important role of being the skeptics in the room that need to be convinced on a given strategy.
 The best teams are able to find a harmonious equilibrium between optimism and pessimism.